LBoll/Grand-Circus-1/README.md

 Task: Check if each corresponding place in the two numbers (ones, tens, hundreds, …) sums to the same total.

-Input: Your program should read two integer numbers from the user with the same number of digits.

-Output: Your program should print out: True or False based on the result.
+I/O: The user will submit two, 3, integer numbers which will result in it printing out true or false based on the result.